microsoft/windows-itpro-docs/windows/client-management/mdm/policy-csp-experience.md

 <!-- Description-Source-DDF -->
 Specifies whether to turn off all Windows spotlight features at once.

-- If you enable this policy setting, Windows spotlight on lock screen, Windows Tips, Microsoft consumer features and other related features will be turned off.
-You should enable this policy setting if your goal is to minimize network traffic from target devices.
+- If you Block this policy setting, Windows spotlight on lock screen, Windows Tips, Microsoft consumer features and other related features will be turned off.
+You should Block this policy setting if your goal is to minimize network traffic from target devices.

-- If you disable or don't configure this policy setting, Windows spotlight features are allowed and may be controlled individually using their corresponding policy settings.
+- If you Allow or don't configure this policy setting, Windows spotlight features are allowed and may be controlled individually using their corresponding policy settings.
 Most restricted value is 0.
 <!-- AllowWindowsSpotlight-Description-End -->

 <!-- AllowWindowsSpotlight-Editable-Begin -->